The plov and other classics of Uzbek cuisine

 What to drink

 There's a whole ritual to serving tea, and it's important to observe it to ensure the best possible contact with Uzbeks.
-Always take or give the teapot or cups with the right hand, possibly with the other hand resting on the heart.
+Always take or give the teapot or cups with the right hand, possibly placing the other hand over the heart.
 Before drinking, the tea is poured into the teapot three times, allowing it to air and cool.
 To drink tea, if it's too hot, don't blow on it, but suck in air noisily with the liquid (this advice also applies to soup).
 Green tea is drunk all day long, and tea houses(tchaikhana) are of significant cultural importance.
 Black tea is preferred in Tashkent.
 Both are generally drunk without milk or sugar.
-Tea always accompanies a meal, but it is also a hospitality drink, automatically offered to each guest.
+Tea always accompanies a meal, but is also a hospitality drink, automatically offered to every guest.

 Koumiss is another very popular drink, a product of Central Asia's nomadic past.
 A must for anyone venturing into the steppes or deserts, it's as popular with locals as it is with tourists.
 It's a drink made from fermented, slightly alcoholic mare's or camel's milk.
 The best koumiss is made in spring, when the grass is tall and green.
 After each milking, the mare's milk is poured into the savaa - a large sheepskin bag that is smoked each week - and then beaten for at least a quarter of an hour; the longer it is beaten, the better it becomes.
-Doctors believe that koumiss is highly curative, and in any case excellent for the health. certainly easier to drink:ayran, a yoghurt drink served chilled, very popular in summer.
+Doctors consider koumiss to be highly curative and excellent for the health, and it's certainly easier to drink thanayran, a yoghurt drink served chilled, which is very popular in summer.

-While Islam is practised by the majority of the population, Uzbekistan is more flexible when it comes to the consumption of alcoholic beverages.
-Since independence, alcohol has coexisted with religion, and although drunken men are frowned upon, there's always someone to help them get home.
+Although Islam is the official religion, Uzbekistan is more flexible when it comes to the consumption of alcoholic beverages.
 Vodka first appeared in Central Asia under Russian and then Soviet occupation.
-It's always present on banquet tables.
-It's drunk in the same cups as tea, which makes a pretty good quantity to swallow in one gulp after the traditional toast.
-Beware of local vodkas, many of which are adulterated and very dangerous to your health.
-Beer is appreciated, but there are no real local brands, and most breweries are subsidiaries of major European groups, such as Pulsar, a Czech pilsner that is very common in the country.
+It is still found on banquet tables.
+It is drunk in the same cups as tea, which makes a generous quantity to swallow in one gulp after the traditional toast.
+Beer is popular, but there are a few local brands (Bravo) and Russian brands (Baltika and Zolotaya Botchka), but most breweries are subsidiaries of major European groups, such as Pulsar, a Czech pilsner that is very common in the country, and Sarbast from Denmark's Carlsberg group.

 Samarkand wine is the most famous.
 The best-known white wines are bogimaïdon and baïgibechir (dry wines) or gola qandoz and shirin (sweet wines).
 Red wines, such as aliatiqo, have a sweet, cooked-wine taste.
 Uzbekistan has 14 wineries, the oldest and most famous being the Khovrenko winery in Samarkand (est. 1927).
 The Samarkand winery produces a range of sweet wines from local grape varieties: Gulyakandoz, Shirin, Aleatiko and Kabernet likernoe (literally licorous Cabernet in Russian).
 Uzbek wines have won international awards and are exported to Russia and other Central Asian countries, where they enjoy great popularity.